vectorsigma/timelapse/dslr-capture.md

 # On-site preparations

 ## Location

 Unless you're either naive, stupid, or willing to risk losing your gear, you'll want to be near your equipment.
 Home is the easiest place to start, since you have some physical security and mains power available.
 That's what we did to get the basics down for this project.

 ### Power sidebar

 Should you decide to be away from home, the most important thing will be strong batteries and long life.
 Your camera's batteries are likely to last longer than your computer.
 In our case, our single-battery EOS-20D was snapping away for 4 hours (2 shots per minute) and still had a nearly full battery.
 Longer series of exposures will benefit from a battery grip with 2 batteries.
 Laptops with 9 cells (and/or two batteries!) are ideal for capture.
-Use a power inverter with your car if you must, but beware drawing your car battery below 80% charge!
+Use a power inverter with your car if you must, but beware drawing your car battery below 80% charge.
+[See here](https://www.lifewire.com/car-batteries-are-made-to-die-534765) for why.

 ### Environmental effects sidebar

 If it's cold out, you may want to cover your camera (and laptop) with a small dish cloth or something similar, to help mop up any condensation.
 Additionally, your lens may suffer from condensation.
 There are a variety of ways of solving this particular problem.
 They range from grease like substances to oily sprays, etc.  While I have no opinion or recommendation on which of these to use, I will offer than you're better off first mounting an appropriately sized UV filter on your lens first.
 You can feel free to use the least expensive one, since UV light during the evening isn't neccessarily going to be a problem.
 In the day time, using a high quality UV filter is advised.

 Should you be shooting through window glass, or similar obstructions, a circular polarizing filter is advised.
 In addition, it is advised to frame some kind of light block around the aperture of your lens to block any possible inside light sources from causing any glare.
 A circular (not bayonet!) lens hood will suffice, as long as the hood is pressed directly against the glass with no light leaks.  (probably not possible unless you're shooting through a sky-light for this task.)

 ## Camera

-1. Set up your sturdy tripod, including any extra weighting.
+1. Set up your sturdy tripod, including any extra weights.
 2. Mount your camera the tripod.
 3. Make sure your camera is correctly naming images using increasing sequence numbers.
    1. This is the default on Canon cameras, if you haven't messed with this setting.